Jones Act - Definition

 What is the Jones Act?

-The Jones Act is otherwise called the Merchant Marine Act of 1920.
-This law regulates maritime commerce across the United States.
-According to this federal law, citizens and permanent residents of the US are the only ones that can engage in merchant marine activities in the U.S. the Jones Act promotes the American Marine and ensures that non-US ships are not allowed to participate in US trading lanes.
-The Jones Act provides clear guidelines for the regulation of maritime commerce in the United States.
+The Jones Act, otherwise called the Merchant Marine Act of 1920, regulates maritime commerce across the United States.
+According to this federal law, citizens and permanent residents of the US are the only ones that can engage in merchant marine activities in the U.S., such as entering US trading lanes.

 A Little More on What is the Jones Act

-Part of the regulations of the jones act includes higher rates charged for the shipping of goods to countries outside of the terrains or lands of the United States.
-The presence of this legislation also create higher costs of shipping goods within U.S lands and ports.
+Part of the regulations of the Jones Act includes higher rates charged for the shipping of goods to countries outside of the terrains or lands of the United States.